lihaoyi/macropy/readme.md

 ```

 Note that macro expansion *mutates the tree being expanded*.
 In the case of the `show_expanded` macro, it doesn't really macro (since the tree was going to get expanded anyway).
 However, if you want to preserve the original AST for any reason, you should [deepcopy](http://docs.python.org/2/library/copy.html#copy.deepcopy) the original AST and do your expansion on the copy.

-###`hygienic_alias`
-`hygienic_alias` is a name which refers to the current macro module from the module being expanded.
-This varies from module to module, even if the current module changes, as the modules being expanded may contain different identifiers and necessitate different names to preserve hygiene.
-This is mainly used for [hygienic quasiquotes](#hygienic-quasiquotes).

 Quasiquotes
 -----------